 FHA Loan Articles

-FHA Streamline Loan Requirements
+FHA Streamline Loan Requirements for 2017

 If you have a conventional loan you wish to refinance with an FHA refinancing loan, you'll need to apply with the usual credit check, employment verification, debt-to-income ratio requirements and other considerations.
 An FHA Refinancing loan can get you many of the same results-if you refinance from a conventional loan to an FHA-insured refinancing loan you may get better rates and lower payments.